 If you’re new to African Peanut Stew, I’m so excited for you try it!

-It’s extremely easy to make, hence the “One-Pot” in the title, and is packed full of healthy ingredients.
+It’s extremely easy to make, hence the “One-Pot” in the title, and it is packed full of healthy ingredients.

 It starts with a combo of fresh ginger, onion and jalapeño cooked in a broth with tomato paste and peanut butter.
-Sweet potatoes get added to the mix to help thicken the broth.
+Sweet potatoes get added to the mix to help thicken and flavor the broth.
 Then we add fresh chopped collard greens for extra flavor and superpower phytonutrients.

 One-Pot African Peanut Stew